Rollins College: Crummer Graduate School of Business

 As of 2018, the Rollins Full-Time and Part-Time MBA programs are listed as Rank Not Published, or "RNP".

 The bottom quarter of rank-eligible full-time MBA programs are listed as Rank Not Published.

 Rank Not Published means that U.S. News calculated a numerical rank for that program but decided for editorial reasons not to publish it.

 The Rollins MBA is accredited by the Association to Advance Collegiate Schools of Business.

 Hamilton Holt School

 Adult education courses at Rollins were initially only offered to returning World War II veterans.
 On September 7, 1960, the executive committee of the Board of Trustees of Rollins College gave formal authorization for the Institute for General Studies to award degrees upon completion of program requirements.
 On November 6, 1987, the school's name was changed to The Hamilton Holt School, in honor of Rollins' eighth president.

-The Hamilton Holt School offers Bachelor of Arts degrees in a variety of majors as well as several graduate degrees.
-Its focus is on the non-traditional student, identified as a working individual seeking professional advancement and therefore schedules most courses in the evenings and on weekends.

 Special programs

 Rollins College Conference (RCC)

 The Rollins College Conference, taken in the first semester of a student's freshman year, is required of all non-transfer students in the College of Arts and Sciences.
 The course serves as both an orientation course and a topic course in a student's area of interest.
 The professor for this course will serve as the enrolled students' academic advisor until they select a major and choose a new advisor from the corresponding department.
 One or two peer mentors (upperclassmen with special training) join the course and offer counseling and support to the new students.